lmorg/murex/docs/FAQ.supported-platforms.md

 # Supported Operating Systems

-The following is a list of platforms Murex has been tested on and the level of support it had:
+The following is a list of platforms Murex has been tested on and the level of support it has:

 ## Linux

-This is one of the primary development platforms; all features should work.
-The shell has been extensively tested across a number of distributions and there are no known distribution specific issues.
+The shell has been extensively tested across a number of distributions.
+There are no known distribution specific issues.

 ## OS X / Darwin

-This is one of the primary development platforms; all features work aside alt- hotkeys.
+All features work aside alt-hotkeys.

+Both x86 (Intel) and AMD (M2 etc) architectures are supported.

 ## Windows

-Windows is supported and part of the automated build tests so Murex will compile for that platform however there have been very little in the way of functional tests on recent versions.

-There are also few known bugs / lack of support due to the way how Windows internals are built.
+Windows is supported there are a few known issue with the way how Windows internals are built.
 These cannot be easily worked around:

 * Windows doesn't decouple the terminal emulator and the shell Which means you